 Semrush free trial

-While the monthly price can be a bit steep, Semrush offers a free trial (as I’ve mentioned many times in the above post) that allows you to test out all of the features and see if it’s a good fit for your needs.
+If you’re wondering how to use Semrush for free, you can start with a 30-day free trial (as I’ve mentioned many times in the above post) that allows you to test out all of the features and see if it’s a good fit for your needs.

 The regular free trial lasts for 7 days.
 During that time you’ll have full access to all of the features that Semrush has to offer.

 Because I am so awesome 😉 and love Semrush so much, I have the special affiliate link with which you can get an extended free trial for 30 days.